VirulentArc/ScriptCards-Tutorials/readme.md

 # Learning ScriptCards by Building a Dynamic Character Ability

-This is not a collection of finished examples to copy blindly.
-It is a guided exercise in **how to think through and build a ScriptCard**.

 By the end, you will have written a ScriptCard that:

 - finds a character named `TestSheet`;